 PART THREE: ARTICLES IN PERIODICAL MAGAZINES

 The present bibliography only covers books on dowsing, water-witching, and doodlebugging.
+However, no bibliography on dowsing would be complete without a mention of The American Dowser Quarterly Digest.

 For a similar bibliography covering articles on dowsing, water-witching, and doodlebugging published in periodical magazines prior to 1982, see: